-I’ve been meaning to add a vegan Victoria sponge cake recipe to my blog for the longest time!
+I’ve been meaning to update my Victoria sponge recipe on my blog for the longest time!
 And this week I finally got around to doing just that.

-I tried using whipped coconut cream but I found the coconut taste way to be way too strong for this particular recipe.
-It completely overpowered the taste of the sponge cake and the jam.
-It tasted more like coconut cake than Victoria sponge.
+I tried using my whipped coconut cream but the coconut taste was a bit too strong for this particular recipe.
+It overpowered the taste of the sponge cake and the jam.

 How To Make Vegan Victoria Sponge